What is Oribi & how does it help you optimize conversions?

-Click on “Tag configuration” box and select “Custom HTML” from the “Choose tag type” list.
+Click on the “Tag configuration” box and select “Custom HTML” from the “Choose tag type” list.

-Paste Oribi’s tracking code under the “HTML” box
+Paste Oribi’s tracking code in the “HTML” box that appears below.

-Under “Choose a trigger” select “All Pages” in order for Oribi to track your entire site.
+Under “Choose a trigger”, select “All Pages” to enable Oribi to track your entire site.

-In the upper left corner, provide a meaningful name to this new tag - “Oribi”.
+- In the upper left corner, give a meaningful name to this new tag, such as “Oribi”.